MiracleDevs/Paradigm.Services/README.md

 Change log
 ---

+Version `2.0.8`
+- Added a validation when parsing command line parameters to check if the argument allows null or not, and throw a clear error if an argument is missing.

 Version `2.0.7`
 - Changed the dependency registration to include the entry assembly in the lookup.
 - Added a new method than can receive multiple assemblies as parameters.